Cathedral School, Townsville: Early learning centre

-Junior School (Prep - Year 6)
+Junior School (Prep–Year 6)

 The Junior School has its own buildings on the campus and caters for children from Prep to Year 6.
 There is a strong focus on developing literacy, numeracy and ICT skills.
 In addition, students from Year 2 and up participate in the school's outdoor education program.

-Middle School (Year 7 - 9)
+Middle School (Year 7–9)

 Housed in its own building the Middle School was opened in 2006 and accommodates Years 7 through 9 in purpose-built classrooms.
 The building contains five classrooms for the use of all three grades as many middle school classes are held in senior school classrooms.
 The entire middle school building is covered by a Wi-Fi network and laptops are easily available for flexible use within classrooms.

 The Middle Schooling Program at The Cathedral School represents an exciting and challenging opportunity for students, staff, the school, and wider community to deal more effectively with a broad range of issues confronting young adolescents in a dynamic and evolving modern world.
 While these issues are not necessarily new, traditionally, they have been addressed independently of one another and as a result the solutions and programs offered have been less effective.

-Senior School (Year 10 - 12)
+Senior School (Year 10–12)

 The Senior School is set around the Nancy Armati Quadrangle which lies in the shadow of a 100+ year old rain tree.
 Within the senior school there are 6 science laboratories, 11 general purpose classrooms, three computer laboratories and a number of other subject specific rooms including Hospitality, Art and Graphics rooms.
 All the schools rooms are fully air-conditioned all are equipped with smartboards, projectors and multimedia systems.

 The senior school is the home of the Feetham Information Services Centre (ISC) which services the Middle and Senior schools.
 The ISC houses a complete range of text and reference books for the school's curriculum and also houses large fiction and non-fiction sections.
 The ISC also keeps a collection of local newspapers for a period of three to four months after publishing and has a vertical file storage system for articles of importance or are related to the schools curriculum.
 The ISC also has access to hundreds of Australian and international newspapers stored in a digital format and articles can be retrieved on request.
-The Information services center also has a large computer section which students can use to access the school's network in their free time or during some classes.
+The Information services centre also has a large computer section which students can use to access the school's network in their free time or during some classes.
 A multimedia computer is also available for use and is configured for use with the schools digital cameras, a scanner and camcorders.